Owner’s Equity: Meaning

 Owner’s Equity = $600,000 – $20,000 = $580,000

 So, what is owner’s equity finally?

 Owner’s Equity = Equity (Previous Year Balance) + Capital Added During the Year+ Retained Earnings + Present Year Net Profit -Withdrawals

-Owner’s equity is also referred at times as book value of the company as it comes from two main sources, the first being “investment is done in business in the form of capital” and the second being “profits that accumulate in the business”.
+Owner’s equity is also referred at times as the book value of the company as it comes from two main sources, the first being “investment is done in business in the form of capital” and the second being “profits that accumulate in the business.”
 It represents the current stake held in the business by equity investors of the business.